A Woman Thought Her Nose Was Running From Allergies, Then She Learned She Was Leaking Brain Fluid

 Though in the back of her mind she suspected her accident might have had something to do with her condition, she — and her doctors — kept coming up with more mundane explanations.
 Allergies, changes in the weather, the harsh Nebraska winters… all were suggested as reasons.
 But none of that did anything to ease her symptoms.

-Eventually Kendra got some solid answers from Nebraska Medicine Rhinologist Dr. Christie Barnes.
-It was Dr. Barnes who put two and two together – the car accident and facial injury plus the incessant runny nose – and figured out what the problem was: Kendra was leaking “brain fluid,” (actually cerebrospinal fluid, or CSF) through her nose.
+Eventually Kendra got some solid answers from Nebraska Medicine rhinologist Dr. Christie Barnes.
+It was Dr. Barnes who put two and two together – the car accident and facial injury plus the incessant runny nose — and figured out what the problem was: Kendra was leaking “brain fluid” (actually cerebrospinal fluid, or CSF) through her nose.

 Kendra Jackson was losing a half-pint of cerebrospinal fluid per day.https://t.co/DcDeR475GK